CsabaDu/Portamical/README.md

 ### Ideal For

-- Large test suites (500+ parameterized tests)
+- ✅ Large test suites (500+ parameterized tests)
-- Multi-framework environments
+- ✅ Multi-framework environments
-- Domain-heavy logic with many edge cases
+- ✅ Domain-heavy logic with many edge cases
-- Projects needing human-readable test reports
+- ✅ Projects needing human-readable test reports
-- Teams needing clarity, consistency, and maintainability
+- ✅ Teams prioritizing consistency and maintainability

+### Not Ideal For

+- ⚠️ Simple test suites (<100 tests)
+- ⚠️ Projects restricted to .NET 8 or earlier
+- ⚠️ Teams unfamiliar with design patterns
+- ⚠️ Projects requiring framework-specific features (e.g., xUnit's `IClassFixture`)

 ---

-## License and project lineage
+## License and Project Lineage

-This project is licensed under the [MIT License](https://github.com/CsabaDu/Portamical/LICENSE.txt).
+This project is licensed under the [MIT License](https://github.com/CsabaDu/Portamical/blob/master/LICENSE.txt).

 `Portamical.Core` is the **continuation and successor** of `CsabaDu.DynamicTestData.Core` (also MIT-licensed).
 `CsabaDu.DynamicTestData.Core` is considered **legacy** and is **no longer supported**; new development happens in Portamical.

-### What changed compared to CsabaDu.DynamicTestData.Core?
+### What Changed Compared to CsabaDu.DynamicTestData.Core?

 Portamical continues the original ideas, with important corrections and refinements:

 - **Data model**: moved away from a record-based model (which proved to be a wrong fit) to **immutable classes**.
 - **Identity**: improved test case name construction and identity handling:
-  - more effective name construction (Span-based)
+  - More effective name construction (Span-based for performance)
-  - deduplication via a comparer
+  - Deduplication via a comparer
 - **Naming/clarity**: several concepts were renamed for readability and long-term maintainability (e.g., `PropsCode` values and related terms).

-### Migration guidance (high level)
+### Migration Guidance (High Level)

 If you are using `CsabaDu.DynamicTestData.Core`:
 - Prefer migrating to `Portamical.Core` for continued support and improvements.
 - Expect mostly mechanical renames, restructured namespaces, plus updates where the API surface changed due to the move from records to immutable classes.

-If you want, we can add a dedicated `MIGRATION.md` with:
+If you need detailed migration guidance, please open an issue requesting a `MIGRATION.md` with:
-- package replacement mapping
+- Package replacement mapping
-- namespace/type rename table
+- Namespace/type rename table
-- common before/after snippets
+- Common before/after snippets

 ---